 X2.2.3 Antibiotics for treatment of exacerbations

-Exacerbations with clinical signs of infection (increased volume and change in colour of sputum and/or fever, leukocytosis) benefit from antibiotic therapy (Isada CM 1994, Siafakas NM 1998, Anthonisen 1987, Patel 2002, Seemungal 2001) [evidence level II].
+Exacerbations with clinical features of infection (increased volume and change in colour of sputum and/or fever) benefit from antibiotic therapy [evidence level II, strong recommendation]

 Bacterial infection may have either a primary or secondary role in about 50% of exacerbations of COPD (Macfarlane 1993, Wilson 1998, Miravitlles 1999, Patel 2002).
 Haemophilus influenzae, Streptococcous pneumoniae and Moraxella catarrhalis are most commonly involved (Macfarlane 1993, Soler 1998, Murphy 1999).
 Mycoplasma pneumoniae and Chlamydia pneumoniae have also been reported (Macfarlane 1993, Mogulkoc 1999).
 As lung function deteriorates (FEV1 < 35%), Pseudomonas aeruginosa and Staphylococcus aureus may be encountered (Macfarlane 1993, Soler 1998, Miravitlles 1999).
 Multi drug resistant Ps. aeruginosa is associated with 6 fold increased risk of death (Montero 2009) [evidence level III-2].

 Procalcitonin is an acute phase reactant.
 Procalcitonin levels increase in bacterial infections but do not increase in viral infections or auto-immune inflammation (Gilbert 2011).
 Procalcitonin has been proposed as a measure to determine if patients with an exacerbation of COPD require oral antibiotics.
-Lin et al performed a meta-analysis on four randomised controlled trials (n=679) that evaluated usual guideline-based care with regards to antibiotics or a procalcitonin-based antibiotic algorithm for patients presenting to hospital with an exacerbation of COPD (Lin 2016) In all four trials, use of antibiotics was strongly discouraged if procalcitonin was 0.1ng/ml or lower and encouraged if procalcitonin was above 0.25ng/ml.
-This strategy was found to substantially reduce the overall use of antibiotics (OR 0.26, 95% CI 0.14–0.50, P<0.0001) with no significant differences in re-hospitalisation or exacerbation rates.
-Since the publication of this meta-analysis, two further trials have also reported that procalcitonin reduces antibiotic use without increased complications.
-(Corti 2016, Wang 2016)
+In most clinical trials, use of antibiotics was discouraged if procalcitonin was 0.1ng/ml or lower and encouraged if procalcitonin was above 0.25ng/ml.

-An Australian retrospective case series of 84 hospitalised COPD patients found that antibiotic treatment was non-concordant with guideline recommendations in the majority of patients (86%), mainly due to over-use of intravenous antibiotics (Fanning 2014).
-Further efforts are needed to increase adherence to use of oral antibiotics in patients hospitalised with exacerbations of COPD, where appropriate.
+Two Australian retrospective case series of hospitalised COPD patients have found that antibiotic treatment was guideline concordant in less than 15% of cases (Brownridge 2017, Fanning 2014).
+This was due to over-use of intravenous antibiotics and prescription of dual antibiotics.
+Further efforts are needed to increase adherence to the use of oral antibiotics in patients hospitalised with exacerbations of COPD, where appropriate.

 Radiologically proven pneumonia in patients with COPD, especially in those who have been frequently hospitalised, may not be restricted to the above organisms.
 Gram-negative organisms, Legionella and even anaerobic organisms may be responsible.
 Initial empiric antibiotic therapy should be tailored according to clinical and radiographic criteria.< Prev Next >